electricjimi/collectionrunner/README.md

 5. Execute post-request scripts

 Method chain(CollectionRequest request) is used to chain requests one after the other. </br>
-Method run(Long iterations) is used to run the collection <iterations> times.
+Method run(Long iterations) is used to run the collection n times.

 ### CollectionRequest